A guide and checklist typically reserved for my coaching clients.

 Hydrate (internally and externally)

-I feel like I spend a large portion of my life trying to get everyone to hydrate (private wellness coaching clients, friends, family, myself), but I really want everyone to listen up this time.
+I feel like I spend a large portion of my life trying to get everyone to hydrate (coaching clients, friends, family, myself), but I really want everyone to listen up this time.

 Proper hydration while traveling and traversing across climates and time zones isn’t just for dewy skin and fitness goals, it’s for survival and the ability to roll with the proverbial punches of travel.
 When we hydrate, we decrease our chances of constipation, headaches, travelers illness, and exhaustion.